America Is Under Attack and the President Doesn't Care

 As the rest of America mourns the victims of the Parkland, Florida, massacre, President Trump took to Twitter.

 Not for him the rituals of grief.
 He is too consumed by rage and resentment.
 He interrupted his holidaying schedule at Mar-a-Lago only briefly, for a visit to a hospital where some of the shooting victims were treated.
 He posed afterward for a grinning thumbs-up photo op.
-Pain at another’s heartbreak—that emotion is for losers, apparently.
+Pain for another’s heartbreak—that emotion is for losers, apparently.

 Having failed at one presidential duty, to speak for the nation at times of national tragedy, Trump resumed shirking an even more supreme task: defending the nation against foreign attack.